-This document is issued by First State Investments (Hong Kong) Limited and has not been reviewed by the Securities and Futures Commission in Hong Kong.
+In Hong Kong, this document is issued by First State Investments (Hong Kong) Limited and has not been reviewed by the Securities & Futures Commission in Hong Kong.
+In Singapore, this document is issued by First State Investments (Singapore) whose company registration number is 196900420D.
 First State Investments and First State Stewart Asia are business names of First State Investments (Hong Kong) Limited.
-First State Investments (Hong Kong) Limited is exempt from the need to hold an Australian financial services licence under the Australian Corporations Act (Cth) 2001.
-It is regulated by the Securities and Futures Commission of Hong Kong under Hong Kong laws, which are different to Australian laws.
+First State Investments (registration number 53236800B) is a business division of First State Investments (Singapore).

 Commonwealth Bank of Australia (the "Bank") and its subsidiaries are not responsible for any statement or information contained in this document.
-Neither the Bank nor any of its subsidiaries quarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Neither the Bank nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of the Bank or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.